rsergio07/distributed-resilience-demo/README.md

 ## Additional Resources

 Beyond the runbooks, you will find a set of supporting tools and materials that make experimentation easier.
 Deployment and cleanup scripts automate environment setup and teardown, ensuring a consistent lab experience every time.
-The architecture diagram serves as a visual reference for the interactions between components, and offline mode enables the entire environment to run without external dependencies—ideal for controlled lab networks or training environments.
+The architecture diagrams serve as visual references for the interactions between components, and offline mode enables the entire environment to run without external dependencies—ideal for controlled lab networks or training environments.

 For guidance on how to contribute improvements or suggest changes, see the [**Contributing Guidelines**](./CONTRIBUTING.md).
 For license terms and usage permissions, refer to the [**License**](./LICENSE.md).